activeviam/autopivot/README.md

 AutoPivot discovers the structure of CSV files, field separator, column names, column types, and loads data in memory with a high throughput parallel CSV source.
 AutoPivot exposes the data as a cube with hierarchies and aggregates that can be manipulated in the ActiveUI frontend of directly from the Microsoft Excel Pivot Table, using the XMLA protocol and MDX query language.

+## Launching AutoPivot
+Build the project with Maven, this generates a war file that can be deployed in Apache Tomcat.
+The ActiveUI will be available directly from Tomcat at the `/application-name/ui` url.
+Alternatively you can launch `com.av.autopivot.server.AutoPivotLauncher` directly from your development environment.
+It will run AutoPivot from an embedded Jetty application server.
+Deployed in that mode the ActiveUI frontend is available from `http://localhost:9090/ui`.

 ## Performance
 The multithreaded CSV source usually parses CSV data at several hundreds of MB/s.
 Of course this kind of throughput can only be reached with fast storage, a local SSD drive for instance or a fast storage accessed through a 10Gbps network.